6 - 8 September 2019

 06:45 Registration closes

-- Morning offers 3 distance trail runs available for adventurous runners – a
+- The morning offers 3 trail runs available for adventurous runners

 - Nature walk with Jacques